 - Understands the YMCA of Southern Arizona is a public accommodation committed to inclusion and compliance with the Americans with Disabilities Act (ADA).

-All employees will lead by example to teach participants the importance of the YMCA core values: Honesty, Caring, Respect and Responsibility.
-A post offer background screening is required for this position.
-Classrooms age group from 1-3 years old, a flexible schedule is needed as shifts will vary within our operating hours of 6:00am – 6:00pm Monday – Friday.
-To apply for this part-time, non-benefit eligible position attach your resume and e-mail to firstname.lastname@example.org or pick up an application at your local YMCA and turn in the completed application along with your resume:
+All employees will lead by example to teach participants the importance of the YMCA’s core values: Honesty, Caring, Respect, and Responsibility.
+A post-offer background screening is required for this position.
+A flexible schedule is needed as shifts will vary within our operating hours of 6:00am – 6:00pm Monday – Friday at the Holslcaw Family Child Care Center.

 ** Please note, we will not accept resumes or applications, for this position, if you apply through a third party vendor.**